Referrers and other providers- patient correspondence and new patient referrals:

 General (non-patient) correspondence- all associated providers

-Email to the admin email address (preferred).
+Email to the admin email address, but,

 New Patient Referrals to the associated paediatric specialists